tcp19/dotgitignore/CONTRIBUTING.md

 # Contributing to dotgitignore

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process
 We actively welcome your pull requests:

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your branch from `main`.
 2. npm install
 3. npm run bin
 6. If you've added code that should be tested, add tests.
 7. Make sure your code lints.
 8. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

 ## Code of Conduct